(Updated and fully revised 20th June 2017 – original publication August 15th 2010)

 You’ll probably know that I’m a great fan of the ramblings of Bob Lefsetz.
 I heartily recommend that you sign up to his newsletter.

-In one of his posts this week he referred back to an interview with Jerry Greenberg on Bite Me! in which Jerry makes a major statement on how to build your fanbase.
+In one of his posts a while ago he referred back to an interview with Jerry Greenberg on Bite Me! in which Jerry makes a major statement on how to build your fanbase.

 It almost passed me by but the more I thought about it, the more I realised that it is exactly the ideology that we now follow with our artists and which we suggest you should too.